French Numbers 1 to a Billion with Audio Recordings & Quiz

 These French numbers 20 to 59 seem easier and therefore are often overlooked by students.

 Big mistake!
-You need to train with them as much as with the other numbers – they are part of telling the time in French, and are very important.
+You need to train with them as much as with the other numbers – they are part of telling the time in French, and are essential.

 As with everything in French, repetition is the key.
-Take you time to go through these numbers: bookmark this page and come back often to train on your French numbers!
+Take your time to go through these numbers: bookmark this page and come back often to train on your French numbers!

 Audio Exercises